 There are several ways to make sure my patients carry out the exercises I have given.
 First, I establish clear goals, what do I want my client to achieve?
 Secondly, explain how muscles and joints respond to exercise and most importantly, make exercise simple and fun.
 If you have not exercise for a while doing some simple body weight exercises, and cardiovascular will be quite sufficient.
 Initially make the cardiovascular exercise a brisk walk or a jog on a treadmill.
 Do not use the cross trainer as they have a tendency to tighten your hips and hence place more strain on your back.

-This is a one legged squat.
+A One Legged Squat.
 It strengthens muscles in the hips and pelvis and therefore is an excellent back pain preventer.
 You are better doing these than sit ups!
-This is how not to do it.
-Notice Louisa's pelvis is not level.
-This is because a muscle in her right hip is weak and can't hold the pelvis level.
-Her right leg is also collapsing inwardly a little, again a sure sign of muscle weakness in the pelvis.
+Notice my pelvis is not level.
+This is because a muscle in my right hip is weak and can't hold the pelvis level.

 You can see from the diagram on the left how the hip muscles support the body above it, keeping us level, and taking the strain away from the lumbar spine.
 These can be performed in the gym easily.
 They also benefit the joints from the hip to foot by maintaining there mobility.
 A very important exercise.